 Organisations willing to enhance their service delivery and take productivity to another level can also integrate their telephone system with most known business software packages such as Customer Relationship Management (CRM) and Enterprise Resource Management (ERP).
 For example, a telephone system and CRM integration solution will enable superior customer service delivery.

 Telephone System Dealer selection

-Product expertise relates to both the ability of the dealers sales people to understand your business needs and suggest the optimal telephone system solution as well as their technical ability to deliver a stable, working telephone system as specified.
-Established dealers tend to specialize in one or two products as the cost of training, spares and the complexity of today’s products makes it uneconomic to support more products.
-You don’t want to be the guinea pig the dealer learns about a product on so make sure you understand the dealers product credentials well.
+Product expertise relates to both the ability of the dealers’ sales team to understand your business needs and suggest the optimal telephone system solution as well as their technical ability to deliver a stable, working telephone system as specified.
+Established dealers tend to specialise in one or two products as the cost of training, spares and the complexity of today’s products makes it uneconomic to support more products.
+You don’t want to be the guinea pig the dealer learns about a product on so make sure you understand the dealer’s product credentials well.